frankadrian/homepage/content/about.md

 ---
 Hi, this is my webspace!

-I do some web development, writing about it and sharing some thoughts I have.
+I do some web development, writing about, sharing some thoughts I have.

+I was born in Windhoek, Namibia and since then lived in Cape Town and Hamburg, Germany, where I currently reside.
+My current goal with this website is to start writing more and also have people find the content that I write about.

 Feel free to say Hi via any channel provided here 👋